saurabhlambe/dataplane-stuff/How to install DataPlane.md

 # Initialization and start complete.
 ```

-### 7. Access DP in the browser using its IP address
+### 7. Access DP in the browser using its IP address or hostname